Daniel-KM/Omeka-S-module-SingleSignOn/README.md

 [Single Sign-On] is a module for [Omeka S] that allows users to authenticate automatically through single sign-on (SSO) via [SAML] and the identity provider (IdP) of your institution or any external service.
+Multiple IdP are managed, so users can login through multiple services.

 Local users can still connect via the local passwords if they have one.